 Is Apex Legends Down?
 How to Check Immediately

 The first and easiest to check is going to be the official Apex Legends Twitter page.
 This page is constantly updated very often with major server health issues.
-In the event of something going wrong, this is the first place you’ll want to turn for a quick and official answer.
+In the event of something going wrong, this is the first place you’ll want to turn for an official answer.
 They’ll typically post that there’s an issue, any additional details, and then post when everything has been cleaned up.

 Those are going to be the best choices to look into when you’re experiencing issues when trying to play Apex Legends.
 Though it would be nice if the Apex Legends Twitter also handled announcements for smaller service issues, it’s good that third-party sites are picking up the slack.